Ten Second Review

 What else?
 Well there's SEAT's usual three year/60,000 mile warranty.
 That's unexceptional when rivals like Toyota and Hyundai offer five years of cover as standard and Kia offers up to seven years.
 However, the SEAT deal is extendable, so you might be able to negotiate on that.
 And it includes two years of Europe-wide roadside assistance.
 SEAT dealers also offer an 'It's Fixed!' low cost servicing programme.
 To even out the cost of regular maintenance, you can take up fixed price servicing packages for up to three scheduled halts and they go with the car when you sell it if the balance has still to be used.

 The Arona, says SEAT, is designed for 'drivers looking for a sense of excitement, distinction and functionality.
 People who know that age is just a number, not an outlook on life.'
 In other words, the people who've been busily buying Nissan Jukes and Renault Capturs in considerable numbers over the last five years.
-The Spanish maker wants in on this lucrative market and this little Crossover looks to have everything necessary to entitle them to a useful slice of sales in this segment.
+The Spanish maker wants in on this lucrative market and the improved version of this little Crossover looks to have everything necessary to entitle them to a useful slice of sales in this segment.